-Making a Force Majeure Notice
+What is a Force Majeure Notice?

-It is important to understand that invoking force majeure may not automatically relieve you of your legal obligations if your contract is not worded to protect you in this situation.
+Of course, a Force Majeure Notice requires that your contract contain a Force Majeure clause that frees both parties from liability when an extraordinary event prevents one or both parties from fulfilling their responsibilities under the contract.
+It is also important to understand that invoking force majeure may not automatically relieve you of your legal obligations if your contract is not worded to protect you in this situation.
 If you are unsure of your rights within your contract, ask a lawyer.